Aaron Mooy: Personal life

-Family and relationships

-During his early years, his mother, Sam, played an important role in Mooy's daily routine, driving him to and from training sessions since he didn't have a driver's license at the time.
-Sam describes Aaron as a "quiet soul" who prefers a low-key lifestyle, a characteristic she considers comes from his biological father.
-When he turned 21 during his time in Scotland, Aaron opted for a meaningful celebration for his coming of age by requesting his 15-year-old brother, Alex, to join him rather than indulging in excessive drinking at a local pub.
+Mooy's mother Sam has described him as a "quiet soul" who prefers a low-key lifestyle, a characteristic she said comes from his biological father.
+When he turned 21 during his time in Scotland, Mooy chose to celebrate with his 15-year-old brother, Alex, instead of drinking at a local pub.
+Mooy's stepfather, Alan Todd, a former rugby league referee, helped his development as a footballer, particularly his ambidextrous abilities.

-In terms of relationships, Aaron Mooy is married to Nicola Mooy, whom he first met in Glasgow in 2011.
-They tied the knot in May 2017 in Glasgow, just before a play-off final match with Huddersfield Town at Wembley Stadium.
-The couple has two children: a daughter named Skylar Mooy, born in 2015, and a son named Maximilian Andrew Mooy, born in 2018.
-The family faced challenges during their time in China when Aaron signed a lucrative deal with Shanghai but couldn't have his family with him due to the global pandemic.
-Despite the difficulties, Aaron described the experience as a valuable life lesson and enjoyed playing alongside notable players in the team.
-Eventually, he negotiated his release from Shanghai and joined Celtic in mid-2022, where he continued to make significant contributions on the field.
-In honour of his daughter, Skylar, Aaron Mooy dedicated a celebration after scoring his fourth goal for Celtic, forming an "S" gesture, symbolizing her name.
+He married Nicola Mooy in May 2017 (six years after meeting) in Glasgow, just before a play-off final match with Huddersfield Town at Wembley Stadium.
+The couple has two children: daughter Skylar Mooy, born in 2015, and son Maximilian Andrew Mooy, born in 2018.
+The family faced challenges when Mooy signed for Shanghai, as his family couldn't join him due to the COVID-19 pandemic.
+Mooy described the experience as a valuable life lesson.
+Mooy dedicated a celebration to his daughter Skylar after scoring his fourth goal for Celtic, forming an "S" gesture, symbolizing her name.

-Aaron Mooy has a cousin, Brodie Mooy, who is a retired professional footballer.
+Mooy's cousin, Brodie Mooy, is also a retired professional footballer.
 His uncle, Paul Cosgrove, is a senior constable police officer at Quakers Hill and his father in law, Ian, is a lifelong Celtic supporter.
-His brother Alex, who is six years younger than Mooy, played football in the National Premier Leagues, which is one level below the A-League.
-Aaron considered him his biggest fan as the two spent a lot of time together.
-Alex died in June 2021.
+His brother Alex, who is six years younger than Mooy, played football in the National Premier Leagues, and died in June 2021.